rarjen/Learn-Golang-Project-Structure/readme.md

 For app logic handling.
 Use usecase for logic handling (remapping data, etc..)

 `Repository`\
-For data storing and fetching from server database
+For data storing and fetching from datasource

 <!-- GETTING STARTED -->